 6.48 Bath & North East Somerset benefits from a rich diversity of natural habitats and features including many internationally, nationally and locally protected sites.
-These range from ancient woodlands. veteran and notable trees. hedgerows, to flower-rich grasslands and important bat foraging corridors.
+These range from ancient woodlands, veteran and notable trees, hedgerows, to flower-rich grasslands and important bat foraging corridors.

 6.49 The requirements and practice of site and species protection is now well established and is clearly defined by existing legislation and by both national and local policy (B&NES Local Plan).
+Development proposals will be required to assess potential impacts on protected sites and species and the adequacy of proposed mitigation measures, and where they potentially impact on European protected species especially rigorous examination is required.
 However, there is increasing recognition of the need to move beyond individual site and species protection in order to adequately protect and sustain the natural environment and to achieve national and international biodiversity targets.